 Equally at home at a rock venue, classical concert hall, or jazz club, Brendan’s enthusiasm, love, and understanding of many genres of music keeps him in demand.

-As an engineer, Brendan is constantly involved in the production of sounds, whether it’s working as the in-house producer/engineer for an 80 year-old Philadelphia accordion legend or mixing audio for 20,000 people at PPL park for the Philadelphia Union at an MLS game, and all things in between.
-Brendan is a staff engineer, producer, arranger, and session musician at Forge Recording in Oreland, PA, where he also teaches audio production.
-He also works out of Retro City Studios in Germantown, as well as Elm St. Studios in Conshohocken, and has used many other fine studios in the greater Philadelphia area and beyond.
+As an engineer, Brendan is constantly involved in the production of sounds, whether it’s working as the in-house producer/engineer for an 86 year-old Philadelphia accordion legend or mixing audio for 20,000 people at Subaru Stadium for the Philadelphia Union at an MLS game, and all things in between.
+Brendan is a freelance engineer, producer, arranger, and session musician at Forge Recording in Oreland, PA.
+He also works out of Retro City Studios in Germantown, Elm St. Studios in Conshohocken, and has used many other fine studios in the greater Philadelphia area and beyond.
 Brendan helps produce monthly jazz salons @exuberance in South Kensington, where he records every performance.
 He also teaches sound design at Lebanon Valley College, and proudly serves on the board of Symphony21, a non-profit organization that inspires youth and unites communities through the power of music.

 On the live stage, Brendan currently plays bass and keyboards for Philadelphia acts Weekender, Matt Spitko, The York Street Hustle, The Right Fiction (with whom he produces a podcast called The List), and Minas, and has toured extensively up and down the east coast.
 He also regularly performs with Joshua Howard, Matt Santry, Vince Tampio, and others.

 As a composer and sound designer, he has scored music for many films over the last few years, working with directors from Philadelphia to LA on shorts, features, corporate, and non-profit films.
 A recent documentary, “Dizzy Fingers: the Life of Joe Soprani” was featured on NPR and enjoyed a sold-out premiere.